fmakayi/fmakayi.github.io/_posts/2021-04-06-Arvato-Project.md

 <img alt="customer proportions" src="../images/Customer_prop.png" width="" height="" >
 <img alt="population proportions" src="../images/Population_prop.png" width="" height="" >

-More than 89% of features belong to clusters 3, 0 and 4 for the customer data set More than 84% of feature belong to clusters 4, 0, 2, and 1 for the population data set.
+More than 89% of features belong to clusters 3, 0 and 4 for the customer data set.
+More than 84% of feature belong to clusters 4, 0, 2, and 1 for the population data set.
 The marketing campaign should focus efforts on customers of cluster 4 and cluster 0 for maximum impact.